Hedge funds, Robinhood face grilling by Congress over GameStop Reddit rally

 The Reddit rally drove massive volatility in GameStop and other shares, prompting the post-trade “clearing” houses that guarantee trades to call for billions of dollars in extra collateral from Robinhood and other retail trading platforms.

-New York-based Melvin Capital, one of several hedge funds that had bet GameStop’s shares would tumble, suffered massive losses as the stock soared leading up to Jan.
+New York-based Melvin Capital, one hedge fund that had bet GameStop’s shares would tumble, suffered massive losses as the stock soared leading up to Jan.
 28. Citadel made a $2 billion investment in Melvin on Jan.
 25.

 Lawmakers will likely focus on whether Robinhood made it too easy for small investors to take risks, said analysts.
 Its commercial arrangements with market makers to which it routes orders may also be a hot topic, they said, as well as whether that “payment for order flow” model may disadvantage customers.